-Our geography graduates find employment in a wide range of fields.
+Graduates find employment in a wide range of fields.
 They work in areas such as local government, retail, human resources, finance, insurance, ICT, education and research.
-Many of our students have gone on to postgraduate studies in subjects such as conservation; rural estate management; economy, society and space; and cities, culture and social change.
+Many go on to postgraduate studies in subjects such as conservation; rural estate management; economy, society and space; and cities, culture and social change.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.